MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/windows/index.md

 vist the [setup instructions](installation/index.md) to add the desired Windows project type/s.

 ## Samples

 [All the samples](https://github.com/xamarin/xamarin-forms-book-preview-2)
 for Charles Petzold's book
-[*Creating Mobile Apps with Xamarin.Forms*](~/xamarin-forms/creating-mobile-apps-xamarin-forms/index.md) include Windows Phone 8.1, Windows 8.1, and Universal Windows Platform (for Windows 10) projects.
+[*Creating Mobile Apps with Xamarin.Forms*](~/xamarin-forms/creating-mobile-apps-xamarin-forms/index.md) include Universal Windows Platform (for Windows 10) projects.

 The ["Scott Hanselman" demo app](https://github.com/jamesmontemagno/Hanselman.Forms) is available separately, and also includes Apple Watch and Android Wear projects (using Xamarin.iOS and Xamarin.Android respectively, Xamarin.Forms does not run on those platforms).

 ## Related Links